sevenval/flat-docs/cookbook/request-timeout.md

-# How can I increase the request timeout to deal with a slow upstream system?
+# Increasing the Request Timeout

-[Various timeout options](../reference/actions/request.md#options) can be set on the `request` action.
+In case we have to deal with a slow upstream system, the [various timeout options](../reference/actions/request.md#options) on the `request` action will help.
 Here we allow a five second overall timeout for the request:

 ```xml
 <flow>